Dillinger (1973 film): Development

 People admired and respected Dillinger for being the greatest criminal.
 They admired him because he could get away with it.
 Because he did it well and he did it with style.
 And also because he enjoyed his work.
 I've made a myth out of him but not a romantic myth like Bonnie and Clyde.
 Dillinger is a tough guy he's a Cagney.
 I'm not at all concerned with showing his early life or explaining how he got that way.
 What I'm interested in is the legend.
 That's what this movie is, that's exactly what it is.
 It's not a character study or a Freudian analysis; it's an American folk tale.

-Michelle Phillips claimed she got cast by pretending to be half Cherokee, like her character.

 Casting

 Milius cast Warren Oates in the lead.
 Milius had wanted Oates to play the lead role in The Life and Times of Judge Roy Bean.
 "I write all my things for Warren Oates or young John Wayne types", he said.
 "Or sometimes Clint Eastwood.
 He looks good holding a gun.
 But to me, John Wayne is the ultimate American hero.
 Not because he's big and tough but because he's sentimental.
 My pictures are sentimental and idealistic.
 I deal with values of friendliness and courtliness and the family and chivalry and honor and courage – not just guts but bigger than life courage.
 Nobody today writes movies in the style that I do.
 Nobody.
 I write characters that are strong and direct, super individuals.
 The people in my movies fear no one but God."

 Michelle Phillips, singer in the musical group Mamas and the Papas, was cast as Billie Frechette, marking her screen acting debut.
+She claimed she got cast by pretending to be half Cherokee, like her character.
 Susan Tyrrell was originally considered for the role of Anna Sage, though the part ultimately went to Cloris Leachman.